jamiekurtz/approvy/README.md

 - id: unique identifier of the approval request
 - from: name of the sender
 - to: name of the approver (person or group)
-- subject: subject of the approval request
+- message: message of the approval request
 - createdAt: date/time the request was submitted
 - status: {waiting|expired|approved|rejected}
 - responses: list of reponses to this request